 Back to the 1980s though; the Winnipeg nightclub scene was embracing the New Wave movement, and my old/newfound friends were all into music, especially dance music.
 These friendships exposed me to a lot of music I hadn’t heard of before, like Duran Duran, Human League, New Order, Depeche Mode, OMD and others that I discovered myself as a result, like The Psychedelic Furs (January 5, 2020, my first post).
 Plus, earlier favourites of mine like Bowie and Ultravox were now played in these clubs; or at least their “dance-oriented” new wave tracks were.

 In my opinion, one of Canada’s best offerings to the New Wave/dance club scene was Spoons, a band I learned of through the expanded St. Norbert gang.
 Spoons are famous for such 80s hits as “Nova Heart” and “Romantic Traffic.”
 The latter track is on the soundtrack of the film, Listen to the City, in which band member Sandy Horne acted.
 Canadian Daniel Lanois engineered Spoons’ first album (see my posts on Deep Blue Day and Under a Stormy Sky for some of his work), but their big break came with their second album, Arias & Symphonies, which produced three hit singles.
-The band became so successful they were a tour supporting act for Martha and the Muffins (I’ve mentioned this Canadian band several times) then, later, Simple Minds (see my January 14, 2020 post for a song by them) and the Police.
+The band became so successful they were a tour supporting act for Martha and the Muffins (I’ve mentioned this Canadian band several times, who are also known as M+M) then, later, Simple Minds (see my January 14, 2020 post for a song by them) and the Police.
 I didn’t follow Spoons much past 1985, but still listen to their stuff occasionally and am sure I recently heard a track on KEXP Seattle.
 I don’t think I’ve ever played Listen to the City.
 I do that sometimes with books and records, but I eventually get to them…

 Today’s track is the instrumental opener from Arias & Symphonies.
 Browsing through my digital collection yesterday, I came upon Spoons songs and enjoyed hearing them.
 I think it’s a terrific example of electronic music and the important contributions Canadian talent has made and continues to make in every musical genre, and stacks up well with other music from the instrumental space.
 The piece sounds like it might have been a concert opener (check out my February 8, 2020 post for what I think is another excellent example of one).